NateWeiler/Resources/Docs/Python/Webscraping in Python/Pyodide/docs/usage/webworker.md

 - The **web worker** is responsible for running scripts in its own separate thread.
 - The **worker API** exposes a consumer-to-provider communication interface.
-- The **consumer**s want to run some scripts outside the main thread so they don't block the main thread.
+- The **consumer**s want to run some scripts outside the main thread, so they don't block the main thread.

 ### Consumers

 Our goal is to run some Python code in another thread, this other thread will not have access to the main thread objects.
-Therefore we will need an API that takes as input not only the Python `script` we wan to run, but also the `context` on which it relies (some Javascript variables that we would normally get access to if we were running the Python script in the main thread).
+Therefore, we will need an API that takes as input not only the Python `script` we want to run, but also the `context` on which it relies (some JavaScript variables that we would normally get access to if we were running the Python script in the main thread).
 Let's first describe what API we would like to have.